 As a white American man and a nurse, I have come to profoundly appreciate the vast diversity in our medical community, doctors, and nurses.
 Throughout my years of service, I have treasured the opportunities I have had to work with nurses and healthcare professionals who are people of color, many of them first-generation immigrants to the USA from the Philippines, Latin America, etc. As someone with a passion for inclusion, I seek to learn as much as possible about the individual healthcare needs and considerations of all our ethnic minority communities, particularly the African-American and Latino communities.
 My long-term goal, years down the road after having distinguished myself as a CRNA, would be to enter politics to do all I can to make health care in America as egalitarian and inclusive as possible.

-greatest need for medical care and the fewest resources to pay for it.
-I began my nursing career in New Haven CT and became all too familiar with a city plagued by violence, particularly gang violence.
-Next, I moved to Los Angeles and again witnessed up close the way in which violence is decimating the poorest members of our urban communities: children shot, only to survive and then become perpetrators of violence themselves.
+I have extensive experience serving as a nurse in the inner-city, and this was a special privilege for me as I seek to devote my life to helping the underserved, in particular, the weakest and most vulnerable members of our society, those who have the greatest need for medical care and the fewest resources to pay for it.
+I began my nursing career in New Haven, CT, and became familiar with a city plagued by violence, particularly gang violence.
+Next, I moved to Los Angeles and witnessed how violence decimated the poorest members of our urban communities: children were shot only to survive and then become perpetrators of violence themselves.
 I want to do everything that I can to contribute to breaking this cycle.